CT's Hardest 50k!

 Designed to be tough...

 There's a *strict* 10-hour cutoff and some of you will need all of that, this runs more like a 50-miler.
-Please take note: this run is different than last year- there will be NO PACERS and NO CREWS.
+NO PACERS and NO CREWS.
 It needs to be a "challenge".
-I'll also be enforcing *strict* cutoffs at various aid stations along the way- you must get to the turnaround at mile 16.3 by 1 pm and mile 24.6 by 3:30 pm.
-Basically, you have to maintain a 18:21 per mile pace, or roughly 3.3 mph.
-C'mon- you can "almost" hike this whole thing if you want.
+I will DQ any runner receiving aid.
+I repeat: NO CREWS.
+I'll also be enforcing *strict* cutoffs at various aid stations along the way- you must get to the turnaround at mile 16 in 4.5 hours (that's 11:30 am) and mile 24 in 7 hours (that's 2 pm).
+I want to go home at 5 pm, I'm not staying late for you people that can't finish this race in 10 hours anymore.

-You'll also get one drop bag I'll shuttle out to the turnaround (mile 16.3).
+You'll also get one drop bag I'll shuttle out to the turnaround (mile 16).
 When race directors are like "must be smaller than the size of a shoebox" I have to agree here, do not bring a duffle bag with your 100-mile race kit for me to schlepp out to Prospect, please.
-A portion of the proceeds from this race will benefit Connecticut Forest and Parks Association, West Rock Ridge Park Association and Sleeping Giant Park Association.